 John holds Ph.D. in Marine Science from Stony Brook University's School of Marine and Atmospheric Sciences.
 Prior to entering graduate school, John worked in finance within the renewable energy and commercial real estate space, performing acquisitions as well as asset management and research/advisory duties for multiple firms.
 He received his bachelor's degree from Bowdoin College (Brunswick, Maine) where he majored in Economics and Environmental Studies and minored in Earth & Oceanographic Sciences.
 John is a fluent Spanish speaker and U.S. and Colombian citizen.

 Born and raised in New York City, John lives in Brooklyn where he loves soccer, climbing, writing, and is also a member of The Explorers Club.
 When not in the city, he loves being in the outdoors and is an avid skier, hiker, kayaker, and SCUBA diver.

-Biodiversity conservation efforts around the world require billions of dollars each year in order to function.
+Biodiversity conservation efforts around the world require hundreds of billions of dollars each year in order to function.
 Examples of major expenses include salaries for enforcement rangers and other staff, purchase and upkeep of equipment and facilities, and long-term scientific monitoring.
 Furthermore, conservation efforts can be undermined by perverse financial incentives such as harmful fishing subsidies.
 The Conservation Finance Alliance recently described conservation finance as, “mechanisms and strategies that generate, manage, and deploy financial resources and align incentives to achieve nature conservation outcomes.”
 Recent estimates suggest that conservation efforts receive only a fraction of required investments needed in order to reach global biodiversity goals, and conservation finance is a critical field for the future of life on earth.

 Copyright © 2020 John Bohorquez - All Rights Reserved.